 After 16 years of studying school systems in an international and historical context, amicus Coulson concludes that taxpayers' freedom to choose STOs, and of STOs to focus their scholarships on certain schools, is necessary to preserve parental choice in the long term.
-The reason is straightforward: The curriculum offered in elementary and secondary education systems paid for by third parties is invariably limited by the preferences of those who fund them.
+The reason is straightforward: The curriculum offered in elementary and secondary education systems paid for by third parties has invariably been constrained by the preferences of those who fund them.
 Therefore, to ensure that families with limited means have access to a wide range of educational choices, it is necessary to provide a proliferation of different sources of tuition aid.
 This is true under both autocratic and democratic governments, and it is true whether the third party funder is a private or a government organization.
-See Coulson, Market Education, supra.
+See Coulson, Market Education: The Unknown History (Transaction Books, 1999).

 Consider, first, the case of private funding.
-When left to their own devices, people do not generally subsidize activities they find morally objectionable or that violate their convictions.
+When left to their own devices, people do not generally subsidize activities they find morally objectionable or that violate their own convictions.
 When they make voluntary contributions to philanthropic causes, they tend to choose ones that specifically comport with their values.
 The scope of services provided by any one charitable organization thus reflects the values of its donors; it usually offers a limited subset of the services that it could conceivably provide.
-The Nature

-Conservancy does not subsidize paving contractors, for example, and evangelical Protestant charities do not evangelize in favor of Catholicism.
+The Nature Conservancy does not subsidize paving contractors, and evangelical Protestant charities do not evangelize in favor of Catholicism.

 The crucial point is that so long as there is a multiplicity of charitable organizations, a wide range of services will be available to the ultimate beneficiaries.
 By allowing anyone to start an STO, Section 1089 has led to the rise of a wide range of STOs, from among which parents seeking scholarships may select the one most consistent with their own values.
+This diversity among STOs is directly analogous to the diversity of religious and secular charitable organizations that benefit from tax deductible donations claimed against federal income taxes.

 Now compare this to the case of a third-party payment system operated by a democratic government, which encompasses both Arizona's district and charter public school systems.
 From the start, parents in both of those systems lose all religious education options due to the Establishment Clause.
-And yet, as we have seen, there is strong demand in Arizona for religious educational options, so these systems present a drastic constraint on parents' educational freedom of choice.
+And yet, as we have seen, there is strong demand in Arizona for religious educational options, so these publicly funded systems present a drastic constraint on parents' educational freedom of choice.
 And contrary to Section 1089, parents cannot shop around for an alternative funder in the charter or traditional public school sectors.
 Government-funded education systems are, by definition, single-payer.